lasuillard/raindrop-sync-chrome/README.md

 ## 🚀 Getting Started

-> ❗ This project is under development.
-Most of features may incomplete and buggy.
+> ❗ **Caution:** This project is currently under development.
+Many features may be incomplete or buggy.

-### 📦 Installing extension locally
+### 📦 Installing the Extension Locally

-The extension is not published to Chrome Web Store yet, here we describe how to install extension locally.
-Once most of core features implemented and stabilized, we will publish it to the Chrome Web Store.
+The extension is not yet published to the Chrome Web Store.
+Follow the steps below to install it locally.
+Once the core features are implemented and stabilized, we will publish the extension to the Chrome Web Store.

+1. **Download the Extension Archive**

-1. Download the extension archive (`.zip`) file from [releases](https://github.com/lasuillard/raindrop-sync-chrome/releases).
+    Download the `.zip` file from the [releases page](https://github.com/lasuillard/raindrop-sync-chrome/releases).

+2. **Unzip the Archive**

-2. Unzip the archive at location you want, and open up the Chrome browser.
+    Extract the contents of the downloaded archive to your desired location, then open the Chrome browser.

-3. Go to `chrome://extensions`.
+3. **Access Chrome Extensions**

+    Navigate to `chrome://extensions` in your Chrome browser.

+4. **Enable Developer Mode**

-4. Enable **Developer Mode**, toggle at the top-right corner.
+    Toggle **Developer Mode** on at the top-right corner of the page.

     ![Chrome Manage Extensions Page](/docs/images/chrome-manage-extensions.png)

+5. **Load the Unpacked Extension**

-5. Click the **Load Unpacked** button and go to the directory you unzipped at prior step.
+    Click the **Load Unpacked** button and select the directory where you unzipped the extension.

     ![Chrome Load Unpacked Extension](/docs/images/chrome-load-unpacked-extension.png)

-6. Now you will see the extension in the list.
+6. **Verify Installation**

+    You should now see the extension listed among your installed extensions.

     ![Chrome Extension Installed](/docs/images/chrome-extension-installed.png)

+7. **Start Using the Extension**

-7. Now extension is available for use.
+    The extension is now available for use.

-> ‼️ Again, this project is at a early stage of development.
-Most of features incomplete and buggy, and possibly break your bookmarks due to poor implementation.
-Before use, we recommend having backup of your bookmarks list.
+> ‼️ **Warning:** This project is in the early stages of development.
+Many features are incomplete or buggy, and there is a risk of breaking your bookmarks due to poor implementation.
+We strongly recommend backing up your bookmarks before using this extension.

-### 👟 Initializing application
+### 👟 Initializing the Application

+1. **Visit the Options Page**

-1. Visit options page.
+    Open the extension's options page.

+2. **Access the Settings Tab**

-2. Go to **Settings** tab.
+    Navigate to the **Settings** tab.

+3. **Create an Integration in Raindrop.io**

-3. Go to Raindrop.io and create an integrations for this extension.
+    Go to Raindrop.io and create an integration for this extension.

     ![Raindrop App Installation](/docs/images/raindrop-app-installation.png)

-    The extension identifier in URL(`https://<EXTENSION_ID>.chromiumapp.org/`) may differ based on location of unpacked extension, so you need to replace it accordingly.
+    > **Note:** The extension identifier in the URL (`https://<EXTENSION_ID>.chromiumapp.org/`) may differ based on the location of the unpacked extension.
+Please replace it accordingly.

-    Now, there are two ways of initializing application for use:
+    Now, there are two methods for initializing the application:

     ![RSFC Register App](/docs/images/rsfc-register-app.png)

+    1. **Using a Test Token (Recommended)**

-    1. Simplest and recommended way is using test token.
-It never expires, Just click the **Create test token** in app settings in Raindrop and copy & paste (no need to click **Register**) it to extension settings' **Access Token** field.
+        The simplest and recommended way is to use a test token that never expires.
+Click on **Create test token** in the app settings in Raindrop, then copy and paste it (no need to click **Register**) into the extension settings' **Access Token** field.

+    2. **Registering as an OAuth App**

-    2. The other method is registering the extension as OAuth app using client ID and client secret.
-Copy and paste each value to settings and click **Register** to authorize application.
+        Alternatively, you can register the extension as an OAuth app using a client ID and client secret.
+Copy and paste each value into the settings and click **Register** to authorize the application.